 Unlike embryonic stem cells, adult stem cells do not have the potential to develop into a human being.

-At Daisy Institute, we harvest your own adult stem cells to do our revitalizing work.
+Dr. Haasis thoroughly screens and verifies his donor cells from a trusted source so that he can pass the peace of mind on to you.
 We have the highest reverence for the life force, especially yours!
 We believe in unleashing the greatness sequestered in our South Carolina community.

 Does Stem Cell Therapy Hurt?